Structuring Collective Action with LLM-Guided Evolution: From Ill-Structured Problems to Executable Heuristics: Implementation Details

 \subsection{Models}

-Our experimental setup primarily leveraged the \emph{gemini-2.0-flash-thinking-exp-01-21} model for the core tasks of heuristic generation and modification.
-This choice was guided by a balance between computational efficiency and generative capabilities.
-Access to the Gemini family of models was facilitated through the \emph{google-generativeai} Python library.
-The evolutionary algorithm was configured with a population size of 25 individuals and was run for a maximum of 25 generations.
+Our experimental setup leverages \emph{gemini-2.0-flash-thinking-exp-01-21}, \emph{gemini-2.5-flash}, \emph{gemini-2.5-pro}, \emph{gpt-5-nano}, and \emph{gpt-5-mini} models for the core tasks of heuristic generation, modification, fixing, and agent simulation.
+We compare our method and baselines across these family of models.
+The evolutionary algorithm was configured with a population size of 25 individuals and was run for a maximum of 25 generations for ECHO and 10 generations for MIMIC.